 You may decrease your level of coverage at any time.
 For example, you may change from retiree and family coverage to retiree and spouse coverage any time.
 To decrease your coverage, submit a written request to the Division of Retirement and Benefits stating the level of coverage you would like.
-Once you decrease your coverage you cannot reinstate it except as described below.
+Once you decrease your coverage you cannot increase it except as described below.

-You may increase coverage only:
+You may increase coverage or change DVA plans only:

-- Within 120 days after marriage or the birth or adoption of your child, or - During an open enrollment period, if you are eligible as noted in section 4.3, How to Elect Coverage.
+- a) Within 120 days after: - o marriage - o the birth or adoption of your child, or - becoming the legal, court appointed guardian of a dependent child - a change in your dependent's eligibility status as noted in section 7.2.2 Dependents - b) During an open enrollment period, if you are eligible as noted in section 7.3, How to Elect Coverage.